smuellerDD/leancrypto/asn1/src/README.md

 1. generates a PKCS#7 message `ml-dsa.p7b`

-2. signs the data found in the file `ml-dsa87_cacert.der`
+2. signs the data found in the file `ml-dsa87_cacert.der` - this can be any file with any data that shall be signed

 3. signs with the signer X.509 certificate `ml-dsa87_leaf.der` and its associated private key `ml-dsa87_leaf.privkey`